 Their bare heads and fee get cold and damp at night, so they begin their days by sunbathing to warm up.

 Vultures usually roost in large colonies atop trees or bluffs where they can catch warm-air updrafts without expending much energy.

 However, they do not build nests in trees.
 Instead, a female will lay one to three eggs, often in a stump, log, or cave entrance, and takes turns with her male partner sitting on the eggs and feeding the chicks once they hatch.

 Despite their ominous depiction in many movies, vultures are characteristically gentle, inquisitive, and highly intelligent.
 They are federally- and state-protected in Missouri, and pose no threat to livestock or humans.

 As scavengers, vultures play an important role in cleaning up carrion from our natural areas, turning animal proteins into rich soil nutrients.

 Watch for these large birds this week as they return from southern wintering grounds to take up summer residence in Missouri.

-Learn more about Missouri’s nesting and migratory populations of turkey vultures with the Missouri Department of Conservation’s online Field Guide.
+Learn more about turkey vultures with the Missouri Department of Conservation’s online field guide.

 Discover Nature is sponsored by the Missouri Department of Conservation.